 We support institutions and form coalitions to accelerate access to WASH for all.
 We work directly with government agencies to strengthen national WASH programs, and we help ensure that government policies promote equity and inclusion in WASH.

-Core to our mandate is equity and non-discrimination.
+.
 Our programmes and partnerships address gender inequality, disability, and social exclusion in the WASH sector, and beyond.
 Specific attention goes to the needs of women and adolescent girls.
-Menstrual hygiene management is also a key part of our programming, aiming at breaking the silence around menstruation nationally while ensuring change in policies.
+Menstrual hygiene management is a key part of our programming, aimed at breaking the silence around menstruation nationally while ensuring changes in policies.

 Moving forward, our main priority remains working with the government, communities, and development partners to improve and accelerate the livelihoods and health of the most vulnerable members in Kenya.
 To effectively scale up our work and accelerate access to WASH in Kenya, we continue replicating and learning from our previous programmes while making use of economies of scale.